Nearest train stations, landmarks and attractions within a 15-minute walk of the hotel

 Craig’s review… I stumped up a bit extra for a “fantastic view of Tower Bridge”, although I wasn’t expecting much.
 I am the world’s biggest cynic, you see, so I was assuming that I’d just get a little glimpse of a pylon through the trees, or six inches of roadway through a crack in the fence, or something like that, but it’s actually quite a nice view.
 I can see one whole tower plus the entrance roadway, which is all lined with cabs and vans and buses.
 I’m not high up enough to see further down the river, though, which is a bit of a shame.
 They’ve stuck me on the very first floor, with a big air vent outside, and I’ve got a mountain wall of nine floors staring straight down into my room.
-There are probably about seventy different windows in total, all watching what I’m doing… all laughing and taking photos on their mobiles so they can have a good laugh at the bloke in room 133.
-That is my No.2 hate in a hotel… having a load of other people staring down into my window.
+There are probably about seventy different windows in total, all watching what I’m doing.
+That is my No.1 hate in a hotel… having a load of other people staring down into my window.
 (My No.1 love is when I’m the one doing the staring.)

 The building is pretty ugly.
 It’s not exactly a looker.
 Check out my photo of the hotel.
 It looks like a brown brick car park… like one of those places that Prince Charles is always complaining about.
 On the other side of the road you’ve got Tower Bridge and the Tower of London – a World Heritage Site, no less – and on this side you’ve got a pile of brown breezeblocks.